Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Drapeaux Français et Anglais

-Replacing the front shock absorbers and strut mounts on a Twingo 2
+Replacing the front shock absorbers and strut upper mounts on Twingo 2

-Replacing the front shock absorbers and strut mounts on a Twingo 2
+Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Difficulty ➔ Medium